Documentation Index

 Choosing a different DNS server

-You can use the default NordLayer DNS server, utilize ThreatBlock DNS settings or even set up custom DNS on server with a dedicated IP.
+You can use the default NordLayer DNS server, apply Web Protection DNS settings, or set up custom DNS on a server with a dedicated IP.

-Setting DNS servers for manual VPN connection (when not using application)
+Setting DNS servers for a manual VPN connection (when not using the application)

-When using a manual VPN connection, a DNS server can be set on the VPN interface (nlx0, tun0 or ovpn0), preferably through the System Settings or Network Manager.
+When using a manual VPN connection, a DNS server can be set on the VPN interface (nlx0 for NordLynx or ovpn0 for OpenVPN), preferably through System Settings or Network Manager.
 Alternatively, it can be set using openresolv.
-For example, OpenDNS uses:
+For example, OpenDNS

 Note: In case you have any questions or are experiencing any issues, please feel free to contact our 24/7 customer support team.